-Report all costs for medical lab and X-ray (including sonography, mammography, and any advanced forms of tomography).
+Report all costs for the provision of medical labs and X-rays reported on Table 5, Lines 13 and 14 (including sonography, mammography, and any advanced forms of tomography), including salaries, fringe benefits, and training provided directly or under contract.

-• Include salaries and fringe benefits for lab and X-ray personnel supported directly or under contract, and all other direct costs, including but not limited to supplies, equipment depreciation, related travel, contracted or vouchered lab, and X-ray services.

-Note: Report dental lab and X-ray costs as Dental, Line 5.
-If there are costs for retinography (most commonly for diabetic patients), report them in Vision Services, Line 9a.
+- Do not include other direct medical costs, including but not limited to medical supplies, equipment depreciation, and related travel (report on Line 3). - Do not include dental lab and X-ray costs (report as Dental, Line 5). - Do not include costs for retinography (most commonly for diabetic patients) (report as Vision Services, Line 9a).